 Bonawe Historic Iron Furnace

-You must visit Bonawe Historic Iron Furnace as it is quite an unusual heritage site.
-It is an industrial site in a beautiful natural setting – quite unexpected when you arrive.
-The nature and tranquillity around the area near Loch Etive makes it hard to believe it was once a bustling furnace – and it is the most intact charcoal-fuelled ironworks in Britain.
+Bonawe Historic Iron Furnace is quite an unusual heritage site.
+It is an industrial site in a beautiful natural setting – quite unexpected upon arrival.
+The nature and tranquillity around the area near Loch Etive make it hard to believe it was once a bustling furnace – and it is the most intact charcoal-fuelled ironworks in Britain.

 Oban 01